jcaromiq/GildedRose-java/README.md

 * The 'master' branch contains the starting point for the kata.

-* The 'solution' branch is my solution for this kata
+* The 'XXX_approach' branch are my solution for this kata with different approaches

 # Original Description of the Gilded Rose